 One word – YUMMY!
 I love this chicken curry with lemongrass and tomatoes.
-And I tell you what - it goes just as well with prawns.

 Apart from all the lovely flavours, it is also healthy.
 Tomatoes are healthier when cooked – a rarity among vegetables – and I also add finely shredded Brussels sprouts to this curry.